fodela/Data-Structure-and-Algorithm/Lessons/search_and_sort.md

    - When collisions happen, the item is still placed in the proper slot of the hash table.
      <!-- FIXME: add image-->
      NB: When more and more items hash to the same location, the difficulty of searching for the item in the collection increases.

+## Sort Algorithms

+### Bubble Sort

+The bubble sort loops through a list multiple times and compares adjacent items and exchanges those that are out of order .
+Each pass through the list places the next largest value in its proper place.
+In essence, each item "bubbles" up to the location where it belongs. e.g
+Sorting `[3,2,1,4]` in ascending gives:

+1. 3 is swapped with 2 and 3 is again swapped with 1 => `[2,1,3,4]`
+2. 2 is then swapped with 1 => `[1,2,3,4]`